 Wexner Foundation Graduate Fellowship, 1998-2002

-A related side project reexamines the history of Zionism, offering a new theory of the relationship between Zionism and Diaspora Nationalism in modern Jewish politics.
-By examining the political writings and thought of interwar American and East European Jewish Zionists, I argue for a reconceptualization of nationalism, liberalism, and minority rights in twentieth-century Jewish political history.
+In a related project, I reexamine the history of Zionism, offering a new theory of the relationship between Zionism and Diaspora Nationalism in modern Jewish politics.
+By rereading the political writings of interwar American and East European Zionist leaders, and retrieving forgotten moments in global Jewish political organization (including the 1918 American Jewish Congress, the 1927 European Congress of Minorities, the 1943 American Jewish Conference, the 1945 San Francisco UN Conference, and the 1960 Paris Conference on Soviet Jewry), I argue for a reconceptualization of nationalism, liberalism, and minority rights in twentieth-century Jewish political history.
+My goal is to demonstrate how Zionist internationalism shaped European, American, and Israeli Jewish attitudes towards modern statehood and global nationhood before and after 1948.
 I have written a number of articles on this topic, two of which can be found here and here.
-I intend to write a short book on this subject at some point in the future.
+Eventually I intend to write a new intepretitive history of Zionism based on this work.

 My first book, The Most Musical Nation: Jews and Culture in the Late Russian Empire (Yale University Press, 2010), examines the role of music in the formation of modern Jewish national identity in nineteenth and twentieth-century Russia.
 Related articles include studies of antisemitism's impact on modern Jewish culture and the place of music in Zionist and Israeli culture.